romaissaMe/CV-Filtering-ObjectDetection-GamingProject/README.md

 ## 1. Overview <a name="overview"></a>

-In this project we implement some filters and apply them to build a gaming project based on object detection by colour.
-We also implement a green screen effect and an invisibility cloak effect.
+In this academic project, we meticulously developed custom algorithms from scratch to create a gaming project centered around object detection by color and filtering techniques.
+Our implementation includes the crafting of various filters and their application.
+Notably, we programmed our algorithms without relying on predefined functions, showcasing a hands-on and tailored approach to the entire process.
+Additionally, we incorporated advanced features such as a green screen effect and an invisibility cloak effect, both carefully designed and implemented using our own algorithms
-We use OpenCV and Numpy libraries in Python.

 ## 2. Filters <a name="filters"></a>